Burnthebook/craft-flarum-sso/README.md

 A: Ensure your root domain matches, due to cookies it is best to have the Flarum forum on a subdomain and the CraftCMS either on another subdomain or a root domain.

+Additionally, ensure your cookie domain is set up within the Plugin Settings as detailed within the Configuration section.

-_**For Example:** If your CraftCMS installation is on craftcms.com, you'd want to have your Flarum installation on discuss.craftcms.com_
+_**For Example:** If your CraftCMS installation is on craftcms.com, you'd want to have your Flarum installation on discuss.craftcms.com and your cookie domain set up as "craftcms.com" in Plugin Settings_

 **Q: I am recieving "Authentication failed: Unauthorized" upon logging in or creating accounts in CraftCMS even though I know the username and password are correct**